Information about preservation funds

 Does the preservation fund have any further benefits?

 - Investment choice.
 PSG Online offers a wide range of choices as the underlying holdings of our preservation funds.
-All funds on our list follow the investment rules required by Regulation 28 of the Pension Funds Act.

 - PSG Online offers you access to a preservation fund with online, anytime, real time access to your retirement plan.

 - Transfer from and to other funds.
-Transferring your preservation fund to the Preservation Fund is a relatively simple procedure.
+Transferring your existing preservation fund to the PSG's Preservation Fund is a relatively simple procedure.
 Simply download the transfer form, fill it in and fax it to us.
 We'll contact your current fund and oversee the process.
 Please call our Help Desk if you would like to discuss the process.